Here’s the One Thing You Need to Know Before You Start Blasting Your Humidifier

 The whole house system is the most expensive option and requires a cold water connection and space for the humidifier unit.
 With a whole house humidifier, you control humidity levels with a device called a humidistat (yeah, like a thermostat) — this method has the greatest humidification capacity and provides the most consistency overall.

-It is possible for homes to have too much humidity (especially in certain regions), creating its own set of problems.
+If you’re wondering how much humidity is too much, and whether it’s even possible for homes to have too much humidity — it absolutely is, and comes with its own problems.
 If your humidity levels are high, you might begin to notice condensation around your home, especially at your windows in winter: When warm, moist air inside comes in contact with cold air on the other side of the window, the temperature drops, and the air can no longer hold water vapor, resulting in condensation.

 If a home does not have the proper mechanical and natural ventilation, excess water vapor from the air can travel through walls and ceilings, causing wet insulation, peeling paint, mold on walls, and rot in woodwork.
 Try these steps to lower humidity in your home.